Amazon Payments Review

 - Merchant Protection – Merchants like being under Amazon’s umbrella for fraud and chargeback protection.

 - Name familiarity – Since millions of people already use Amazon, customers that don’t want to input personal data in a new online store will likely feel more comfortable buying through the Amazon account that they already have.

 Integrations and Add-Ons:

 In order to complete a purchase using Amazon Payments, customers will need to already have or be willing to sign up for an Amazon account.
 All major credit cards can be used in Amazon’s system if they’re connected to a U.S. billing address.

 Amazon integrates with numerous shopping carts, although that list isn’t nearly as hearty as PayPal’s.
-While PayPal integrates with more than 250 carts, Amazon currently supports only 23.
+While PayPal integrates with more than 250 carts, Amazon currently supports only 25.
 You can view Amazon’s full list of cart providers here.
-Fortunately, leading shopping cart Shopify, one of our favorites, has recently been added to Amazon’s provider list.
+Fortunately, leading shopping cart provider Shopify (one of our favorites) is now available through Login and Pay with Amazon.

 If you’re already a seller with Amazon, using Amazon Payments as a third-party processor for your eCommerce site is a no-brainer.
 At the same time, Login and Pay with Amazon also offers significant advantages for sellers and organizations not currently affiliated with the company.
 You’ll be able to manage sales tax, shipping, and cancellations on the Amazon interface.
 You’ll also be guarded from fraud-related chargebacks that fit into the service’s payments protection policy.
-In theory, since customers won’t leave your website to complete sales your conversion rates will improve as well.
+Because customers won’t have to leave your website to complete sales, your conversion rates should improve as well.

 If I was a merchant looking for a third-party payment option as a backup in case my traditional merchant account hit any snags, I’d surely consider Amazon Payments.
 It has name recognition (although not quite as much as PayPal), an intuitive interface, and plenty of users who already have Amazon accounts.
 In fact, I’d most likely decide to try the service for several months, check sales reports for an uptick in transactions, and go from there.